Updated August 1st, 2020.

 - Wander the Historic Quarter: Walk around the old historic city centre for colourful colonial buildings, cobbled streets and delightful restaurants in abundance.

 - Handicrafts Markets: Visit the handicraft markets for some local Uruguayan made treasures.
 Be sure to buy yourself a ‘mate’ cup and bombilla to blend in with the locals.
-There are so many designs to choose from – just be sure to share the drink with your friends as it can’t be drunk any other way!
+There are so many designs to choose from – just be sure to learn the mate drinking rituals before participating in your first sharing circle!

 ‘Mate’ drinking is a national institution in Uruguay and Argentina